sarxos/webcam-capture/README.md

 * No additional software required,
 * Supports multiple platforms (Windows, Linux, Mac OS, etc) and various architectures (32-bit, 64-bit, ARM),
 * Stream images from build-in or USB-connected PC webcams,
-* Stream images from IP / network cameras,
+* Stream images from IP / network cameras (as MJPEG or JPEG),
 * Detect motion,
 * All required JARs Available in Maven Central,
 * Can re-stream images as MJPEG,